frcdesign/FRCDesign.org/docs/design-guide/stage0/0B-setup.md

 ### Account Setup

-The first time you enter Onshape, it will prompt you to setup your account, including the default units and mouse controls used when doing CAD.
+The first time you enter Onshape, it will prompt you to set up your account, including the default units and mouse controls used when doing CAD.
 You can also set a profile picture and a nickname (we recommend keeping this as your real name).
 Finally, Onshape will run a browser check, to ensure compatibility.

 !!!
 Note